sunpy/sunpy/doc/source/guide/customization.rst

 The :file:`sunpyrc` file
 =============================

-sunpy uses :file:`sunprc` configuration files to customize all kinds of properties.
-You can control a number of key features of sunpy such as where your data will download to.
+sunpy uses :file:`sunpyrc` configuration files to customize all kinds of properties.
+You can control a number of key features of SunPy such as where your data will download to.
 SunPy looks for :file:`sunpyrc` in two locations, in the following order: